admariner/pycar/project1/README.md

 * ```filter_csv_notebook.ipynb``` and ```completed/filter_csv_notebook_complete.ipynb```

-    * We know how to download a csv file and read its contents.
-Let's see if we can search the output for a specific value, then write the results to a new csv.
+    * We know how to download a CSV file and read its contents.
+Let's see if we can search the output for a specific value, then write the results to a new CSV.